bruneltech/HackBrunel-Checkin/README.md

 # Hackbrunel Checkin

-The check-in / check-out tool that was used for HackBrunel V2, built upon the ti.to api.
+The check-in / check-out tool that was used for HackBrunel V2 (in-person), built upon the ti.to api.
 Designed to be easily accessible on mobile phones for staff and can be quickly hosted on a service like repl.it or Vercel.
 (Or your own hosting solution if you prefer.)

 ## Setup